-Working with record views
+Working with row views

-Record set navigation
+Row set navigation

 Watch this video to learn more about the reference panel:

-- Info: The notification is informational.
+- Information notifications : The notification is informational.

-- Warn: The notification is a warning.
+- Warning notifications : The notification is a warning.

-- Error: The notification is an error.
+- Error notifications : The notification is an error.

-If there are multiple notifications, you'll see the number of notifications.
+If there is only one notification, you'll see a single line.
+If there are multiple notifications, you'll see chevron button.
 Select the chevron to view each message.